kalidusachintha/bookstore/README.md

 ## Installtion Guide

 - This App uses `PHP 7` `Mysql 5.7`
-- Install latest version of Symfony using this [Guide](https://symfony.com/doc/current/setup.html).
+- Install latest version of Symfony using this [Guide](https://symfony.com/doc/current/setup.html)(this app uses V5.1).
 Make sure Symfony web server is Installed.
 - Get a clone of this Repo and run `git clone` with the repo URL
 - Go to project directry